TV1003 - Animal Structure and Function

 and the techniques that are available to study them.
 The focus will be on animal embryology,

-veterinary anatomy, histology and physiology.
-These basic sciences underpin 'normal'
+anatomy, histology and physiology.
+These basic sciences underpin 'normal' animal function.

-animal function.
-Knowledge of normal structure function is required for the understanding
+Knowledge of normal structure function is required for the understanding of diseases

 Study Period 2

 ||Miss Josephine Penny, Dr Pam Megaw, Dr Orachun Hayakijkosol, Dr Sandra De Cat, Dr Ruth Sutcliffe, Dr Leo Foyle, Dr Damien Paris, Dr Prisca Noble, Professor Estelle Venter.

 ||Attendance at practical classes and workshops is compulsory.
 A pass standard in anatomy

 Minor variations might occur due to the continuous Subject quality improvement process,